-Jessica’s background lies largely in the film and television industry, where she gained several years of experience producing and managing creative projects and campaigns for international brands and advertising agencies.
+Jessica’s background lies largely in the film and television industry.
 Her dedication to animal advocacy led her to volunteer countless hours of her time to various animal protection organizations and rescue charities over the past decade.
 A passion for a greater understanding of animal-related issues in New Zealand motivated her return to university where she graduated from Unitec with a Bachelor of Science, majoring in Animal Management and Welfare in 2016.
 She now heads SAFE’s Corporate Campaign initiatives, where she can combine her production and campaign delivery skills with her ongoing passion and commitment to animal advocacy.

 Eat Kind Programme Officer

 Through her work, Kylie provides Kiwis with access to positive, informative tools and resources that empower cruelty-free, plant-based and vegan choices.
 Kylie has a passion for nutrition and completed her studies in Food Science at Lincoln University in 2016.
 She is an avid runner, and since becoming vegan has taken part in numerous ultra-marathon events.
 Along with a desire to contribute to a better Aotearoa for animals, Kylie is passionate about advocating foods that are kinder to our bodies and the planet.